torbs/eik-lib.github.io/docs/overview.md

 import * as lit from 'lit-html';
 ```

-When an application is ready to be put into production, the frontend code should be uploaded as a package to the Eik server too.
-Upon preparation of our application to upload to the Eik server we will apply our Import Map.
-This will transform our bare import statements to a legal ESM import statement pointing to the lit-html alias defined in the Import Map:
+When an application is ready to be put into production, the frontend code should be uploaded as a package to the Eik server.
+When preparing our application for upload to the Eik server we will apply our Import Map.
+This will transform our bare import statements into legal ESM import statement pointing to the lit-html alias defined in the Import Map:

 ```js
 import * as lit from '/npm/lit-html/v1';